Mitch437/my-data-structures/README.md

 - Javadoc-style comments for easier understanding

-- Includes thorough JUnit testing for each data structure.
+- Includes thorough JUnit testing for each data structure

 - Object-Oriented approach with generics